Reading The Row’s Pre-Fall 2026 lookbook through 1930s couture portraiture

 Between Abstraction and Wearability

 Despite its sculptural restraint, Pre-Fall 2026 remains firmly grounded in reality.
 Jackets and coats are formal in structure, yet their materials carry warmth and approachability.
-Rounded shoulders soften otherwise disciplined forms, and a restrained palette—ivory, taupe, deep brown—creates tonal depth without distraction.
+Rounded shoulders soften otherwise disciplined forms.
+A restrained palette — ivory, taupe, deep brown — creates tonal depth without distraction.

 The Beauty of Imperfect Balance

 Rather than striving for symmetry, the collection embraces subtle imbalance.
-Button placements, hem lengths, and even fabric creases resist complete alignment.
-These imperfections introduce a quiet tension—one that feels alive rather than rigid.
+Button placements, hem lengths, even fabric creases resist complete alignment.
+These imperfections introduce a quiet tension — one that feels alive rather than rigid.

 In combinations such as knit dresses paired with satin skirts, material contrast generates a restrained emotional vibration.
 Lines remain cool, but never detached.